fdecampredon/react-typescript/Readme.md

 [React](http://facebook.github.io/react/) wrapper to make it play nicely with typescript.

-> warning: react typescript can actualy only be used with commonjs module and [browserify](http://browserify.org/), if someone do want AMD I'll gladly accept any PR that would packages it for another format.
+> warning: react typescript can actualy only be used with commonjs modules and [browserify](http://browserify.org/), if someone does want AMD I'll gladly accept any PR that would packages it for another format.

 Installation
 ============